inasafe/inasafe-doc/docs/source/training/tot/501_adult_learning.rst

 **Introduction**

-Scenario Development for Contingency Planning using OpenStreetMap (OSM) and QGIS/InaSAFE workshop participant is adult.
+Scenario Development for Contingency Planning using OpenStreetMap (OSM) and QGIS/|project_name| workshop participant is adult.
 They have special learning characteristic which is different than young people.
 For that case, trainer need to learn adult learning characteristic.
 This undertstanding needed to choose training strategy which is appropriate and effective for the workshop participant.
 Learning or Adult Education known as: andragogy, which is the opposite of pedagogy (young education).
 Andragogy comes from latin: Agro, which is mean adult and agogos which is mean leading or guiding.
 So andragogy is a knowledge to leading or guiding adult people or adult learning.
 Basically, education is a process to facilitate person to search and find knowledge that they need for their life through learning process, so every human activity has potential to be used for study.
 Andragogy stimulate adult so they care capable to search and find knowledge that they needed for their life.
 Adult learning is continuously done by life experience.

 **1. Adult Learning Characteristic**

 Adult education is an effort which is purposed for self-improving and it is done by an individual without any legal enforcement, without making it as major areas of business activity (Reeves, Fansler, and Houle in Supriyanto, 2007).
 According to UNESCO (Townsend Coles 1977 in Lanundi (1982)), adult learning is a whole process which is organized based on content, level, and method, it can be formal or informal, and it is continously or replacing basic education in school, academy, and univeristy and work practice, so people that considered as an adult by the society can improve their skill, enrich their knowledges, improving their technical qualification or profesionalism, and changing their attitude and behavior in dual perspective of their development and free and balanced participation in social development, economy, and culture.
 According to Bryson in Supriyanto (2007), adult learning is educational activity which is only using part of time and energy to get additional intelectual.
-Based on the terminology
+Based on the terminology above:

-above: (1) Adult people usually can guide by themselves, (2) Adult people has different experience, (3) Adult people ready to learn as an effcet of their position in development transition, (4) Adult people likely more problem- centered learning or performance-centered learning.
+  * Adult people usually can guide by themselves,
+  * Adult people has different experience,
+  * Adult people ready to learn as an effect of their position in development transition,
+  * Adult people likely more problem- centered learning or performance-centered learning.

 Below is fully charachteristic of adult person:

 a.
 Adult person has ability to guide themselves
 b.
 Adult person has a lot of experience and they make their experience as